algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

 None of those ideas was convenient enough to solve the client's requirement.
-However, they all have a part that was interesting to dig in.
+However, they all have a part that was interesting to dig into.
 Therefore, a last design was created by merging the three ideas.

 **Final Idea**:

 ![Final Workflow Idea](./img/design/final_workflow_idea.png)

 This idea combines the search bar from the first idea, the cards from the second one, and tags from the last one.
-However some differences can be spotten.
+However, some differences can be spotted.

 Firstly, the search bar would be used for wines and cheeses, and not meals anymore.
-The user would enter the name of a product and they would apear underneath.
+The user would enter the name of a product, and it would appear underneath.

 Secondly, in the meal description page, the "both section" has been removed, judged as useless with the two others.

 Finally, tags won't be visible on the main screen, since there could be a lot of them at the same time.
-They would be accessible through the "add tags" button and categorized by type and product (wines, cheeses, accompaniement).
+They would be accessible through the "add tags" button and categorized by type and product (wines, cheeses, accompaniments).

 ---